async-rs/async-std/docs/src/concepts/futures.md

 - Start doing X
 - Once X succeeds, start doing Y

 Remember the talk about "deferred computation" in the intro?
 That's all it is.
-Instead of telling the computer what to execute and decide upon *now*, you tell it what to start doing and how to react on potential events the... well... `Future`.
+Instead of telling the computer what to execute and decide upon *now*, you tell it what to start doing and how to react on potential events in the... well... `Future`.

 [futures]: https://doc.rust-lang.org/std/future/trait.Future.html